OmniFish-EE/Presentation-Superfast-Java/quarkus-lambda/README.md

 * `cdk bootstrap` (installs CDK services to the AWS account, only once for an AWS account)
 * `cdk deploy`

-To update a function, run one of:
+To update a function, run:

 * `cdk deploy --hotswap`
-* `./manage.sh update`

 Both options should reset warm lambda's even if the code doesn't change.